samisnotinsane/HybridImages/README.md

 [matplotlib](https://matplotlib.org) is required to visualise images and [Pillow](https://pillow.readthedocs.io/en/stable/) is used to load image files.

 See ``Harness.py`` for a self contained example.
 It also contains some helper methods for common image operations such as loading, viewing and saving.

-## Experiment
-The best way to truly understand a concept is to apply it practically.
-I created some Jupyter notebooks during development which can be found in the [notebooks](./notebooks) folder.